Department of Information Technology and Decision Sciences

 (757) 683-3571

-Weiyong Zhang, Interim Chair
+Weiyong Zhang, Chair

 The Department of Information Technology and Decision Sciences is the largest academic department in the Strome College of Business.
 It is comprised of two separate, yet interrelated, academic disciplines - Business Analytics and Information Technology.
 The department offers programs at the bachelor, master, and PhD levels.